-- 1) If a student is absent, the parent needs to call the school office by 8:45 AM on the day of the absence and state the specific reason for the absence for it to be excused. - 2) Bring an explanatory note / doctor's excuse to the office if you have been absent. - 3) The school reserves the right to consider an absence unexcused if the parent does not call the office or send a note of explanation. - 4) Students may not excuse their own absences. - 5) If a student needs to leave for an appointment during the school day, the student must bring in a note from the parent stating the time of early dismissal.
+- 1) If a student is absent, the parent needs to call the school office by 8:45 AM on the day of the absence and state the specific reason for the absence for it to be excused. - 2) Bring an explanatory note to the office / if a student is out three consecutive or more days sick a doctor note is required upon student return or student will be sent home and absences will be unexcused. - 3) Students are permitted five absences (excused or unexcused) per quarter.
+Days do not carry over quarter to quarter if unused. - 4) Students will be put on Attendance Probation if they exceed five absences in a quarter.
+This can result in retention or loss of enrollment. - 5) The school reserves the right to consider an absence unexcused if the parent does not call the office or send a note of explanation. - 6) Students may not excuse their own absences. - 7) If a student needs to leave for an appointment during the school day, the student must bring in a note from the parent stating the time of early dismissal.
 The parent may also call the school office and make such a request.
-It would be very helpful if appointments could be made for after school rather than during school. - 6) High School students may sign themselves in and out ONLY if they have written permission from parents on file.
+It would be very helpful if appointments could be made for after school rather than during school. - 8) High School students may sign themselves in and out ONLY if they have written permission from parents on file. - 9) Students will not be permitted vacation days throughout the school year.
+These absences will be unexcused.

 When a student is absent, it is his/her responsibility to see the teacher for make-up assignments.
-The teacher will assist the student as much as possible in making up the work which is missed.
+The teacher will assist the student as much as possible in making up the work which is missed, but it is ultimately the student/parents responsibility.